vijaya-01/Vijaya-Documents/Channels creation in slack.md

 ➔ Add a description for the channel, if desired, in the "Channel Purpose" field.

-➔ Click on the ✅ icon "Create Channel" button to create your new channel.
+➔ Click on the "Create Channel" button to create your new channel.